 The very first thing I did was write a to-do list.
 It began with reaching out to businesses and agencies.
 These turned into meetings, which turned into work, which led to people seeing my work which turned into more meetings and work.
 I told the anxious part of me that when I ran out of things on my to-do list, then I could throw in the towel and go back to full-time work.
 One year later and the list keeps on growing.

 What has been the most challenging aspect of going solo?

-It may sound strange but I struggled a lot with the feeling of guilt.
-In a day job, you feel you must be creative and deliver between set hours, and have something at the end of the day to show for it.
-In my mind this meant as a freelancer I should be working all hours of the day to justify to myself that I was properly working.
-When working for yourself you’re confronted with your inner work-demons a lot more, be it self-doubt or a sudden drop in confidence.
-I’ve been learning when to give myself pats on the back, to not be so harsh on myself, and that a morning spent just replying to emails is still a productive morning!
-It’s an ongoing process where I try and be mindful of old negative thought cycles trying to creep back.
+It may sound strange, but I struggled a lot with the feeling of guilt.
+In a day job, you feel you must be creative and deliver between set hours and have something at the end of the day to show for it.
+In my mind, this meant I should be working all hours of the day to justify to myself that I was properly working.
+When working for yourself, you're confronted with your inner work demons a lot more, be it self-doubt or a sudden drop in confidence.
+I've been learning when to give myself pats on the back, to not be so harsh on myself, and that a morning spent just replying to emails is still a productive morning!
+It's an ongoing process where I try and be mindful of old negative thought cycles trying to creep back.

 I also missed the luxury of account managers, to begin with.
 Having someone there to handle clients and suppliers helped when I worked at agencies, but I found you learn so much more when you take on these roles yourself.
 You'll take cues from your client and get into their heads a lot more efficiently.

 Overall if nuclear war started tomorrow or a meteor hit the earth (let's be honest, 2017 keeps finding ways to top itself on the bizarreness scale), I take comfort in knowing that I took the opportunity to do what I wanted.
 Life's too short, in other (less ludicrous) words.